vanHeemstraSystems/n8n-telegram/200/README.md

 # 200 - Requirements

-- (Optional) an account with n8n cloud at https://n8n.io (we have username wvanheemstra@icloud.com)
+- (Optional) an account with n8n cloud at https://app.n8n.cloud (we have username wvanheemstra@icloud.com), registered at https://n8n.io